Approaches to building a Cloud Foundation

 Organizations that lack stakeholder alignment for all functional pillars, or only have alignment for a subset of pillars, can resolve to building capabilities in pillars individually.
 This is a common mode of operation in many organizations that are just starting out their cloud journey and have not recognized the need for a Cloud Foundation team yet.

-The Cloud Foundation Maturity model can help practioners identify the relevant capabilities in each pillar based on the Cluster (see What is a Building Block).
+The Cloud Foundation Maturity model can help practitioners identify the relevant capabilities in each pillar based on the Cluster (see What is a Capability).
 Cloud Foundation teams can use the journey stage to derive a recommended implementation order of capabilities.

 Advantages and Disadvantages

 One advantage is that the pillars can be built early and provide cloud environments without slowdowns caused by dependencies in other pillars.

 Media-breaks and manual handover between process steps for application teams

 Gaps in Cloud Foundation capabilities due to "blind spots" in pillars owned by different stakeholders

 Increased complexity in the solution architectures due to evolutionary introduction of "point-to-point" or "process-to-process" interfaces as pillars try to individually implement capabilities.